 In our previous set of transactions, assume this additional information:

-On December 31, 2016, Gray Electronic Repair Services rendered $300 worth of services to a client.
+On December 31, 2020, Gray Electronic Repair Services rendered $300 worth of services to a client.
 However, the amount has not yet been collected.
-It was agreed that the customer will pay the amount on January 15, 2017.
-The transaction was never recorded in the books of the company.
+It was agreed that the customer will pay the amount on January 15, 2021.
+The transaction was not recorded in the books of the company as of 2020.

 Here are some more illustrations.